abatilo/blog/README.md

 # aaronbatilo.dev

 https://www.aaronbatilo.dev

-My blog made with Hugo and hosted with Kubernetes and Istio.
+My blog made with Hugo and hosted with Kubernetes.